 An anomaly is a data point that is different from the rest of the data points.
-Many a times the anomaly is an unwanted data point, which does not help much in understanding the general trends in the data.
-On the contrary, since the number of non-fraudulent transactions and non-failures issues far exceeds the numbers of fraudulent transactions and failure issues, anomaly detection can be used to detect to automatically raise an alert when such a situation occurs.
+Many times the anomaly is an unwanted data point, which does not help much in understanding the general trends in the data.
+On the contrary, since the number of non-fraudulent transactions and non-failures issues far exceeds the number of fraudulent transactions and failure issues, anomaly detection can be used to detect to automatically raise an alert when such a situation occurs.

-Many banks use fraud detection before authorising a transaction.
+Many banks use fraud detection before authorizing a transaction.
 Additionally, Paypal uses machine learning models to predict money laundering by comparing all the transactions and distinguishing between the legitimate and illegitimate ones.
 Anomaly detection also helps marks emails as fraudulent or legitimate or filter out malicious emails.

-Since most of the tasks in the recent times are automated, an unreported failure may lead to a huge amount of loss depending on how soon the failure is detected.
-Machine learning applications use anomaly detection to detect a sudden rise in the number of failed requests and also provides the necessary information about the failure and its causes, helping the business to quickly correct the source of failure.
+Since most of the tasks in recent times are automated, an unreported failure may lead to a huge amount of loss depending on how soon the failure is detected.
+Machine learning applications use anomaly detection to detect a sudden rise in the number of failed requests and also provide the necessary information about the failure and its causes, helping the business to quickly correct the source of failure.

 Machine Learning Application #2: Prediction

 Machine Learning applications are adept at understanding the trends in the historical or current data and making future predictions or the likeliness of an event to occur, based on this data, without any human intervention.
-Generally random forest and artificial neural networks are the most common algorithms used to make the predictions.
+Generally, random forest and artificial neural networks are the most common algorithms used to make predictions.

 Some of the common applications which use predictions are:

 1. Weather Prediction: Weather predictions help detect future incoming storms which can help the authorities to take the necessary safety measures.
-Predicting the rain patterns also help farmers plan the harvesting times for their crops.
+Predicting the rain patterns also helps farmers plan the harvesting times for their crops.

 2. Traffic Prediction: We all probably heavily rely on Google Maps to assist ourselves with directions and traffic.
 It can detect real-time if you are on the fast route, the estimated time of arrival, or if there are any faster routes available.
 This helps us plan our journey better.